This is another article in the scala-notes series. This one deals with what I call number madness.

 Numbers are used everywhere in code, and often the type used is something like

 int (Java).
 These simple

-types are familiar to those of us who used languages like C but should not be used without considering their inherent limitations.
+types are familiar to those of us who used languages like C but should not be used without considering

 Lets imagine an example web application that during its normal operation records interesting events…

 Imagine a field used to represent the key of a database table named